jump to navigation

 How Do I Post A Google Video?

-Get this straight — ignore the embed code that is used for other hosting services like Blogspot.
+Ignore the embed code that is used for other hosting services like Blogspot.
 Just use the basic URL for the video to embed it in WordPress, typing like this: (youtube=Put The URL Here) — except you use brackets [] instead of parentheses ().